Catheterization laboratory: Medical practitioner (interventional cardiologist/electrophysiologist)

 The consultant cardiologist is responsible for gaining arterial access, inserting a sheath into either the radial or femoral artery, passing a wire and catheter into the coronary artery and selectively injecting contrast media into the coronary arteries.
 They then interpret the images taken to ascertain where the narrowed or blocked artery has the problem.
-They use a variety of techniques and imaging tools to work the size of things such as balloons and stents.
+They use a variety of techniques and imaging tools to measure the size of things such as balloons and stents.

 Cardiac physiologist

 Cardiac physiologists usually set up what is known as a transducer to monitor pressure in the arteries.
-They also have a live view of the patients ECG so they can tell whether or not there is a problem being caused by the insertion of the catheter into the heart to the electrical pathways.
+They also have a live view of the patients ECG so they can tell whether or not there is a problem caused by the insertion of the catheter into the heart to the electrical pathways.
 The physiologist will also set up a temporary pacemaker if the procedure is an angioplasty or a percutaneous coronary intervention (PCI).
 Finally, they also set up defibrillators on to the patient for emergency use if needed.
 In some locations, some of these responsibilities may be carried out by other personnel, such as trained nurses or technologists.